williaz/TechRefresher/Core_Spring.md

 ### What is the security filter chain?

 - springSecurityFilterChain bean is a FilterChainProxy.
 It’s a single filter that chains together one or more additional filters.
 - It maps a particular URL pattern to a list of filters built up from the bean names specified in the filters element, and combines them in a bean of type SecurityFilterChain.
-The pattern attribute takes an Ant Paths and the most specific URIs should appear first [7].
+The pattern attribute takes an Ant Paths and the most specific URIs should appear first.
 At runtime the FilterChainProxy will locate the first URI pattern that matches the current web request and the list of filter beans specified by the filters attribute will be applied to that request.
 The filters will be invoked in the order they are defined, so you have complete control over the filter chain which is applied to a particular URL.

 ### What is a security context?